ryanzec/train-ui/STYLE_GUIDE.md

 Each file should be group by a specific purpose (e.x. `src/utils/form.ts`, `src/utils/authentication.ts` , etc.) or my data model (e.x. `src/utils/data-models/integrations.ts`, `src/utils/data-models/incidents.ts`, etc.).
 There is no need for an `index.ts` file since methods are already export as an object.

+These files should also export type as needed.

 # Language Localization

 Each language for i18n has an index file in the top folder for that locale (`packages/locale/en/index.ts`).
-Each of these files should only be importinh other i18n files that live with the code that they related to.
+Each of these files should only be importing other i18n files that live with the code that they related to.

 ## Key Formatting

-The key formatting for i18n should follow the diretory structure of where it related to using `.` instead of `/` (`components.applicationFrame.buttons.logout`).
+The key formatting for i18n should follow the directory structure of where it related to using `.` instead of `/` (`components.applicationFrame.buttons.logout`).

 # Naming